How can I help my child on A Level results day?

 If your child has applied for university

-- If there isn’t a place available at the university of their choice, your child can search through UCAS Clearing to see what courses still have vacancies.
+- If there isn’t a place available at the university of their choice, your son/daughter will be free to search UCAS Clearing to see what courses have vacancies.

-- If things haven’t gone according to plan, your child could search for course vacancies in the UCAS Clearing Service or they might want to think about other options– like a gap year, work or an apprenticeship - either instead of higher education, or before reapplying for next year
+- They might want to think about other options– like an open university course, gap year, work or an apprenticeship - either instead of higher education, or before reapplying for next year

 Careerpilot has a section with more information about university procedures after results day.